Geofence Warrant Sends Bicyclist’s Privacy Over The Handlebars

 Cycling inside the geozone

 McCoy had no idea about all this until he received a vague email from Google ten months after riding a bike.
+On the same subject : Elbit Systems wins Spanish Army radio deal.
 The e-mail stated that the police wanted access to all the information about his account and that Google would pass it on to them, unless it abandoned everything, found a lawyer and successfully blocked it in court for the next seven days.

 The only clue in the email was a case number that led to a report of a hacking on the Gainesville Police Department’s website.
 Unsure of what to do, he turned to his parents, who hired a lawyer with money from their savings account.
 The lawyer quickly learned that McCoy had been attacked over a geozone order that allowed law enforcement to search The great archive of Google Sensorvault for a list of all mobile devices that have been active in a certain area for a certain period of time.
 This is the opposite of the innocent until proven, and as you can imagine, he fingers a lot of innocent people.